cursorless-dev/cursorless/docs/user/visualAccessibility.md

 # Visual Accessibility

 Cursorless has multiple settings that can be customized to improve accessibility for users with color blindness or other vision impairments.
-You can read or configure a list of all [IDE-side settings](./customization.md/#ide-side-settings) related to visual display by saying `cursorless settings` while your IDE is focused.
+All IDE settings, including those relevant to visual accessibility, can be found by saying `cursorless settings` while your IDE is focused.

 If you are a user with color blindness, it may be helpful to disable a subset or all colors and enable more shapes instead.
 If you are a user that prefers larger hats, you can also increase their baseline size and vertical offset, beyond what will be automatically scale based on your IDE zoom percentage.